call-report/public-docs/docs/datasources/banktimeseries.md

 While taxonomies may be reviewed from the PDFs above, the PDFs do not provide a machine data format for purposes of programmatic data analysis.

-Machine-data versionf of the taxonomies may be downloaded from [https://cdr.ffiec.gov/public/DownloadTaxonomy.aspx](https://cdr.ffiec.gov/public/DownloadTaxonomy.aspx)
+Machine-data version of the taxonomies may be downloaded from [https://cdr.ffiec.gov/public/DownloadTaxonomy.aspx](https://cdr.ffiec.gov/public/DownloadTaxonomy.aspx)

 Taxonomies are provided in XBRL format, which typically requires commercial software for processing.
 In lieu of this commercial software, a Python-based tool for converting CDR taxonomies to JSON format is available [here](https://github.com/call-report/public-python-scripts/cdr-taxonomy-processor).